 Like The Natural Beauty Solution, my second book will include recipes for natural skin and hair care – but this time it will also include recipes for the kitchen and simple sewing and craft projects to indulge your creative side.
 It’s going to be a bit longer and more involved than The Natural Beauty Solution – with tons of input from experts including midwives, pediatricians, herbalists, and yoga teachers!
 I want this book to be a helpful companion to every mother who wants to incorporate natural solutions into her and her child’s life.

-The book won't be coming out for a while, but you can keep up with news on The Natural Beauty Solution AND The Handmade Mama by subscribing to my book news email list.
-In the meantime, I am giving you this recipe as a little preview of what's to come.
+You can keep up with news on The Natural Beauty Solution AND The Handmade Mama by subscribing to my book news email list.
+In the meantime, I am giving you my recipe for the best lactation cookies ever as a little preview of what’s to come.
 Creating the ultimate postpartum cookie was my top priority for this book and I am happy to have finished the recipe at just the right time for sharing my news.
-Yipee!
+Yippee!

 Baby Mama Postpartum/Lactation Cookie Bars